Topological power pumping in quantum circuits: Topological pump in quantum circuits : the topological qutrit

 \subsubsection{Chern insulator on the Lieb lattice}

 In this section, we show that the fluxonium qutrit emulates in time the physics in momentum space of a Chern insulator on a Lieb lattice, which is illustrated in Fig.~\ref{fig:LiebModel}(a).
 This proposal thus provides a missing implementation of a new three level topological model, which in particular supersedes a recent proposal based on molecular enantiomers~\cite{schwennicke2021enantioselective}.
 In this quantum simulation correspondence, the drive detunings $\delta_{1}$ and $\delta_{3}$ correspond to onsite potential energies on the Lieb lattice, while the drive amplitudes $\Omega_{1}$ and $\Omega_{2}$ mimic nearest-neighbour tight-binding amplitudes, and $\Omega_{3}$ simulates a next-nearest-neighbour coupling along one diagonal direction.
 The relative $\pi$ phase between the $\Omega_{1}, \Omega_{2}$ and $\Omega_{3}$ terms in Eq. (\ref{eq:Hphi1phi2phi3}) originates from a periodic pattern of staggered magnetic fluxes, as shown in Fig.~\ref{fig:LiebModel}(a).
 These fluxes break the time-reversal symmetry of the tight-binding model, while preserving the translation invariance of the Bravais lattice.

 We thus end up with a generalization of the celebrated Haldane's model \cite{Haldane:1988} but on the Lieb instead of the honeycomb lattice.
-In the sublattice basis $(0,1,2)$ (see Fig.~\ref{fig:LiebModel}(a)), the corresponding Bloch Hamiltonian is
+In the sublattice basis $(0,1,2)$ [see Fig.~\ref{fig:LiebModel}(a)], the corresponding Bloch Hamiltonian is